albertodemichelis/squirrel/doc/source/reference/language/metamethods.rst

     _newmember(index,value,attributes,isstatic)

-invoked for each member declared in a class body(at declaration time).
+invoked for each member declared in a class body (at declaration time).

-if the function is implemented, members will not be added to the class.
+If the function is implemented, members will not be added to the class.